rikhuijzer/TuringPlots.jl/docs/src/index.md

 include("../src/build.jl")
 ```

-After training a Turing model, we end up with a chain such as
+This package defines plotting functions for `Chains` objects, such as

 ```@example tutorial
 chn
 ```

-This package extends `Gadfly.plot` for `MCMCChains.Chains`.
+These objects are typically created with `sample` from [Turing.jl](https://github.com/TuringLang/Turing.jl/).
+The plots in this package are based on [Gadfly.jl](https://github.com/GiovineItalia/Gadfly.jl).

+## Individual parameters

+To plot individual parameters, use `plot`.
-Therefore, we can pass Gadfly elements, such as, `Geom.density` and `Guide.ylabel`:
+This is an extension of `Gadfly.plot`, so you can pass Gadfly elements like `Geom.density` and `Guide.ylabel`:

 ```@example tutorial
 using Gadfly